Dr. Elizabeth Susan Dahl

 Dr. Dahl’s research focuses on issues of politics, culture, identity, conflict resolution, and post-conflict peacebuilding in East Asia.
-Most recently, she completed several articles, such as “Oil and Water?
-The Philosophical Commitments of Peace Studies and Conflict Resolution,” (International Studies Review, to be published June 2012).
+One of her recent articles is “Oil and Water?
+The Philosophical Commitments of Peace Studies and Conflict Resolution,” International Studies Review 14 (June 2012): 240-272.
 In addition, she finished an article for Human Rights & Human Welfare on “Sites of Contestation: What Apology Debates Tell Us about International Relations.”
 Now she is working on a project about the “The Gendered Dynamics of International Apologies: Implications for Diplomacy.”

 In April 2009, she wrote an article entitled "Reconciliation and the Therapeutic Impulse: What Does It Mean to 'Heal'?" published by Human Rights & Human Welfare.
 She has also written a chapter, "Is Japan Facing Its Past?
 The Case of Japan and Its Neighbors," part of an edited volume, The Age of Apology: Facing Up to the Past, published in 2007 by the University of Pennsylvania Press.
 Her dissertation was an exploration of recent US-China relations and issues of apology, nationalism, and historical memory.